-In addition to the VPACP Program, PVR is responsible for the accreditation and approval of Vermont appraisal firms (tax.vermont.gov).
-These firms comprise supervisors, appraisers, and appraiser trainees who are available to work for and with municipalities whose cities or towns require assessment services or may be undergoing reappraisals.
-The Tax Department maintains and regularly updates this list on the Tax Department's website.
+In addition to the VPACP Program, PVR is responsible for the accreditation and approval of Vermont appraisal firms.
+These firms comprise supervisors, appraisers, and appraiser trainees who are available to work for and with municipalities whose cities or towns require reappraisal services.
+The Tax Department maintains and regularly updates the Approved Appraisers and Appraisal Firms List6 on the Tax Department's website.